 The accused also could assert that they had no sexual intent when making contact and that their actions were accidental or intentional but not sexual.
 For example, making contact with a woman’s breast while pushing her out of range of danger might be deliberate conduct that was not sexually motivated.
 Additionally, our advocates could assert that the alleged victim made a false report in certain instances.

 Sexual abuse is a Class 5 dangerous felony if the victim is 15 or older.
 The presumptive sentence for a first offender convicted of a Class 5 felony is three years in prison, with a possible range of two to four years.
-If the offender has one prior conviction, the presumptive sentence is five years, and with two prior convictions, the presumptive sentence is seven years in prison.
+If the offender has one prior conviction, the presumptive sentence is five years; with two prior convictions, it is seven years in prison.

 An act that fits within the state’s definition of sexual abuse could happen accidentally or without intent to make sexual contact.
 Yet, the consequences upon conviction are life-altering, and the stigma attached never disappears.